Skip to main content

 Sizing a solar system?
 The <a href="/solar/solar-battery-bank-size-calculator">solar battery bank size calculator</a> uses amp-hour figures to match storage to your panels.

 Converting between amp-hours and watt-hours is the foundation of every battery sizing calculation.
 Get this step right — and always compare at the same voltage — and the rest of your system design falls into place.
+Our battery runtime guide walks through how amp-hours translate into real-world runtime across different battery chemistries and load scenarios.

 Last updated: